njszym/GAOPAW/README.md

 (3) If necessary, create a template directory (i.e., "cmpd_template_dir" specified in input.json) containing all QE input files required to calculate properties of compounds specified in the input.json file.
 Filenames follow the format of *compound.formula.lattice_type.calculation type.template*.
 Note that elemental properties (log derivatives and FCC/BCC lattice constants) are considered automatically and therefore input files (contained in "elem_template_dir") for these runs need not be explicitly provided.

 (4) Create a template dakota.in file (see Examples/Dakota_template) in the working directory.
-Use scripts/write_dakota.py to parse the input.json file and write the following information to dakota.in:
+Modify the string for analysis_driver to include the absolute path to analysis.py.
+For all other settings, use scripts/write_dakota.py to parse the input.json file and write the following information to dakota.in:
 - Elemental variable bounds (taken from "elem_template_dir"/BOUNDS)
 - Total number of objective functions
 - Objective function labels (For details on the dakota parameters, see https://dakota.sandia.gov/documentation.html)